bscott711/ChimeraX-measure-intensity/README.md

 ## Update to using a more advanced compression algorithm that includes mesh simplification

-There is not perceptial difference between the meshes, but the file size says there is a difference.
+There is no perceptual difference between the meshes, but the file size tells us there is a difference, and the loading time does as well.

     Install Gltf-Pack
     npm install -g gltf-pack